moosethegoose2213/automator-for-barrykn-micropatcher/README.md

 # Instructions:
-1) Download either MicropatcherAutomator.app.zip (post full-release (Install macOS Big Sur.app)) or MicropatcherAutomatorBeta.app.zip (pre-release beta (Install macOS Big Sur Beta.app))
+1) Download either MicropatcherAutomator.app.zip
 2) Format your USB drive as Mac OS Extended (Journaled) with GUID Partition Scheme.

-2.5*.
-Place the BarryKN Micropatcher on your desktop.

 3) Open MicropatcherAutomator and enter password.
+4) Follow instructions in the application
 4) Wait until the patcher has finished running.
 5) Restart and follow the instructions at step 9 of the BarryKN Micropatcher and continue from there.

-* Only if you manually downloaded the BarryKN Micropatcher

 # Credits:
 moosethegoose2213 did most of the work compiling the shell script.